christian-vigh-phpclasses/PdfToText/README.md

 Associative array containing individual page contents.
 The array key is the page number, starting from 1.

+### Separator ###

+A string to be used for separating chunks of text.
+The main goal is for processing data displayed in tabular form, to ensure that column contents will not be catenated.
+However, this does not work in all cases.

+The default value is the empty string.

 ### Text ###

 A string containing the whole text extracted from the underlying pdf file.
 Note that pages are separated with a form feed.